aleesteele/aleesteele.github.io/design.md

 ### On snails

 First and foremost, the lovely snail that you see at the bottom of every page was illustrated by <a href="https://mikehankin.com/folk-film-club">Mike Hankin</a> originally for <a href="https://offbeat.film">OffBeat Film Festival</a>.
-I emailed him to ask if I can use his snail for this website (and won't publish this page until he responds!).
+I emailed him to ask if I can use his snail for this website.

 Secondly, I added the snail because of what it represents on multiple levels.